lleixat/extractor/README.markdown

 ### Description

-The script `balsa_extractor` is a shell trick which allows you to fetch all searched arguments in on [BalsaCM]() project files.
+This script is a wrapper for Ack which allows you to fetch all searched arguments in on any php project files.

 ### Depends on ...